freeverseio/crypto-soccer/truffle/documentation/mappings.md

 ## Struct

 inputs: an array of teamIdx with nTeams elements, or a serialization of it.
-It could contain nTeams explicitly in the last value; the starting bloc and nStep.
+It could contain nTeams explicitly in the last value; the starting block and nStep.

 struct:
     - uint teamsIdxs: the serialization of teamIdx